Takes a Nation

 In line with the O&L Group Purpose – “Creating a future, enhancing life” – and its Vision to be “a catalyst for positive change, creating new realities and fulfilling dreams”, the campaign is aimed at encouraging continued responsible behavior when consuming alcoholic beverages of any kind.
 It is a reminder to “Shop Responsibly; Drink Responsibly; Socialize Responsibly; Entertain Responsibly; and Enjoy Responsibly,” said NBL Managing Director, Marco Wenk.

-And in the context of COVID-19, particularly with Namibia entering the 3rd stage of the lockdown, let’s remember that being part of a nation is typically being part of a family.
+And in the context of COVID-19,let’s remember that being part of a nation is typically being part of a family.
 And the beauty of being part of a family is in the heightened sense of security; you always have confidence that your family will protect you. #TakesANation

 WINDHOEK,29 MAY 2020